Merak: An Efficient Distributed DNN Training Framework with Automated 3D Parallelism for Giant Foundation Models: Democratizing 3D Parallelism

-Next, we partition the graph with an auto \emph{graph sharding algorithm} as shown in Algorithm \ref{alg:graphshard}.
+Next, we partition the graph with an auto \emph{graph-sharding algorithm} as shown in Algorithm~\ref{alg:graphshard}.
 We begin node traversing with subgraph id 0 and setting a subgraph id to each node with the help of farthest dependency results.
-Specifically, for a node with farthest dependency, once the subgraph id of its farthest dependency is smaller than the current, we will update the current subgraph id, set the updated subgraph id to nodes that have a larger index than the farthest dependency node in the visited nodes list (lines 5-11), and assign subgraph id for the node being traversed (line 12).
-Moreover, to accelerate the shard procedure, we can provide an upper bound of partition number based on the model layer number or device number.
-And we handle outputs of current subgraph and increase subgraph id if we create a new subgraph (lines 15-20).
-After traversing all nodes, we create subgraphs with corresponding nodes, inputs and outputs (lines 23-28).
+Specifically, for a node and its farthest dependency, once the subgraph id of its farthest dependency is smaller than the current, we will update the current subgraph id, set the updated subgraph id to nodes that have a larger index than the farthest dependency node in the visited nodes list (lines 5-11), and assign subgraph id to the node being traversed (line 12).
+Moreover, to accelerate the shard procedure, we can provide an upper bound of partition number based on the model layer number or device number (lines 13-14).
+And if we create a new subgraph, we handle outputs of current subgraph and increase the subgraph id (lines 15-22).
+After traversing all nodes, we create subgraphs with corresponding nodes, inputs and outputs (lines 23-29).
 Inputs of each subgraph include all outputs of the last subgraph, thus the subgraph list could be executed as a sequence.
 Take the GPT series model as an example, each attention block and feed forward network block could become an individual subgraph module with our algorithms.

-The graph shard overheads could be ignored since the 3D parallel train process usually lasts for days.
-But tuning train configurations or restarting training procedures multiple times is common, and the repeating graph sharding operations will bring a considerable cost.
-Since the subgraph sequence results are only related to the model rather than training arguments such as GPU numbers, we can cache the subgraph sequence to avoid the extra overheads.
+The graph-sharding overheads can be ignored because the 3D parallel training process requires many days.
+However, it is common to tune training configurations and restart training procedures multiple times, and repeated graph-sharding operations incur considerable costs.
+Since the subgraph sequence results relate only to the model itself, rather than the training arguments, such as GPU numbers, we can cache the subgraph sequence to significantly reduce the overhead.
+Table~\ref{tab:algopef} lists the graph-sharding times for different model sizes.